vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 - Bring back beam search for sentence generation: Currently I'm making stories by generating 10 sentences at once.
 A better, but slower and more costly, way to get high-scoring sentences is to generate many options, expand the highest-scoring ones, and discard the rest, gradually building up the stories.
 - Remove all English from the UI.
 Instead, express UI functions using images and icons.
 Any words which appear on the screen should be in the target language, not English, in order to immerse the user as much as possible.
 - Come up with better heuristics for bumping up and down the user's difficulty score based on their performance.
 Right now, we simply decrement / increment the user's difficulty by 0.10 for each correct or incorrect answer.
 (Note that lower difficulty values = harder, not easier, sentences)
-- **Improve sentence scoring:** I think this is the hardest part of this project and that there are a lot of ways I could improve the sentence scoring.
+- **Improve sentence scoring:** I think that this is the hardest part of this project and that there are a lot of ways I could improve the sentence scoring.
-For example, I could modify the scoring system to use a weighted combination[^fn-2] of two things: of GPT-4 judgement scoring and the presence of certain high-scoring cognate words (see "Findings" above).
+For example, I could modify the scoring system to use a weighted combination[^fn-2] of two things: GPT-4 judgement scoring and the presence of certain high-scoring cognate words (see "Findings" above).
 - Add support for languages other than English.

 # How you can help